araiprepress/illustrator_javascript/README.md

 Delete all text frames with no text characters or only space characters.

 ## deleteUnusedPasses.jsx
-Delete all pathitem which is not stroked, not filled, not wrapped AND not clipping.
+Delete all pathitems not stroked, not filled, not wrapped AND not clipping.